carlosvin/carlosvin.github.io/posts/pwa-lessons-learned-cra.en.md

 [Create React App] doesn't support [Web Workers] neither allows to customize [Service Worker] implementation without [ejecting](https://stackoverflow.com/questions/49737652/what-does-eject-do-in-create-react-app) .

 ## Service worker
-You might want to customize your [Service Worker] to send/receive [post messages], to perform [background sync](https://wicg.github.io/BackgroundSync/spec/) or [show notifications](https://developer.mozilla.org/en/docs/Web/API/notification).
-In that case you will have to [eject your project] and maintain the configuration by yourself, which might imply a little bit of headache.
+You might want to customize your [Service Worker] to send/receive [post messages], to perform [background sync](https://wicg.github.io/BackgroundSync/spec/) or [show web notifications](https://developer.mozilla.org/en/docs/Web/API/notification).
+In that case, you will have to [eject your project] and maintain the configuration by yourself, which might imply a little bit of headache.

 There are [other options to customize service worker and avoid ejecting CRA](https://www.freecodecamp.org/news/how-to-customize-service-workers-with-create-react-app-4424dda6210c/), but they are not straightforward enough for my taste.

 ## Web worker
 If you need to perform any heavy processing without blocking the main thread, you can just use a [Web Worker], but this feature is not supported by [CRA].
 The [Web Worker] can communicate with main thread using [post messages] and it can also show [web push notifications](https://medium.com/young-coder/a-simple-introduction-to-web-workers-in-javascript-b3504f9d9d1c).

-There are also [other options to use Web Workers in CRA and not eject](https://medium.com/@danilog1905/how-to-use-web-workers-with-react-create-app-and-not-ejecting-in-the-attempt-3718d2a1166b), but they require quite some extra work.
+There are also [other options to use Web Workers in CRA and not eject](https://medium.com/@danilog1905/how-to-use-web-workers-with-react-create-app-and-not-ejecting-in-the-attempt-3718d2a1166b), but they imply quite some extra work.

 ## Webpack
 [Webpack] is the bundler used by [CRA].
-You don't need to know much about it, unless you [eject your project], then you will have to deal with [Webpack configuration file](https://webpack.js.org/configuration/), this is just an tiny warning just in case you are not comfortable with it.
+You don't need to know much about it, unless you [eject your project], then you will have to deal with [Webpack configuration file](https://webpack.js.org/configuration/), this is just a warning, just in case you are not comfortable with it.

 # Firebase
-[Budget Tracker] allows to synchronize your data between different devices, so the application requires a [backend] side to deal with authentication and to save/read data remotely.
+[Budget Tracker] supports data synchronization between different devices, so it requires a [backend] side to deal with authentication and to save/read data remotely.
 I considered two options: [Firebase] or implement [REST] API.

 For this [backend], I chose [Firebase] because it is super easy to implement, because there is nothing to implement.
 You only have to configure [authentication methods](https://support.google.com/firebase/answer/6400716?hl=en) and [security rules](https://firebase.google.com/docs/firestore/security/get-started) for [Firestore].